 If your laugh lines aren’t really all that funny anymore, then it may be time to consider Botox therapy.
-A Botox injection plan will temporarily relax the muscles that contribute to dynamic wrinkles, or the wrinkles that show up when your facial muscles contract, like frown lines and crow’s feet.
+A Botox injection plan will temporarily relax the muscles that contribute to dynamic wrinkles, or the wrinkles that show up when your facial muscles contract, like frown lines, fine lines, crow’s feet or forehead lines.
 The professionals at Becker Plastic Surgery in Philadelphia, Pennsylvania and Princeton, Voorhees, and Yardley, New Jersey can help you decide if this popular, safe, and effective treatment is right for you.

 What is Botox?

-Botox is a brand name for an injectable drug that is made from a toxin produced by a specific type of bacteria, the clostridium botulinum.
+Botox is a FDA approved brand name for an injectable drug that, we must clear out, is different than dermal fillers and is made from a toxin produced by a specific type of bacteria, the clostridium botulinum.
 This toxin actually has 7 different output types.
 Depending on the output type, from A to G, this toxin can treat conditions from bladder spasms to crossed eyes.
 Botox Cosmetic is made from the type A toxin.

 How Botox Treatment Works

-Once you’ve passed that hurdle, Botox treatments at our Philadelphia and New Jersey offices are actually quite quick.
+Once you’ve passed that hurdle, this minimally invasive cosmetic treatment at our Philadelphia and New Jersey offices is actually quite quick.
 Because the idea of someone using a needle near your eyes can be disturbing for many, you may be encouraged to close your eyes during the session.
 There are also many practitioners who use a vibrating or chattering tool to make the whole process less stressful.

-On your Botox injection day, head to your appointment without any makeup on.
+On your Botox injectable treatment day, head to your appointment without any makeup on.
 Your skin will be thoroughly cleaned before the injections can start, so any makeup you choose to wear will be removed before the procedure starts anyway.

 You may receive a cold pack before or after your injections to help with any discomfort.
 If you’re terribly needle phobic, let your physician know so they can put the best tools to use to reduce your emotional stress.